How the data monetization calculator works

 - Requests for sensitive data: be cautious with government IDs, banking details, or medical records.

-For most people, the best balance is usually high-quality research studies (when available) plus selective, low-risk options.
-Passive tracking can add small amounts, but it often carries the highest privacy cost.
+For most people, the best balance is usually high-quality research studies when they are available, plus selective low-risk options that do not overexpose your personal information.
+Passive tracking can add small amounts of money, but it often carries the highest privacy cost.
 If you want upside without selling tracking data, content creation can work—if you treat it like a skill-building project rather than a quick payout.

 | Strategy | Privacy Impact | Earnings Potential | Recommended If… |